AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/localization/getting-started.md

 * **Translation Connector** - The connector is the link between AEM and the translation service that you use.
 * **Translation Rules** - Rules define what content should be translated.
-* **Translation Projects** - Translation Projects gather together content that should be addressed as a single translation effort and tracks the progress of the translation, interfacing with the connector to transmit the content to be translated and receive it back from the translation service.
+* **Translation Projects** - Translation projects gather together content that should be addressed as a single translation effort and tracks the progress of the translation, interfacing with the connector to transmit the content to be translated and receive it back from the translation service.

+You generally only need to set up your connector once for your instance and rules per headless project.
+Then you use translation projects to localize your content and keep its translations up to date on a continual basis.

 ## What's Next {#what-is-next}